Nitsche methods for constrained problems in mechanics: Novel methods

 where $\Delta_h$ denotes the element-wise Laplacian operator.
 Substituting these to \eqref{eq:nitschegen} produces the Nitsche problem: find $(u_{h,1}, u_{h,2})\in V_h\times V_h$ which minimizes

 \begin{remark} The Nitsche terms and formulation are derived similarly for other problems in Section \ref{sec:novel}. \end{remark}

-The problem was solved numerically over $\Omega=(0,1)^2$ with the parameterization $g=0.05$, $f_1=1, f_2=0, \kappa_1 = \kappa_2 = 1$ and $\alpha=\expnumber{1}{-2}$ using linear triangular elements.
-Note that the element-wise Laplacian for linear elements is equal to zero which simplifies the formulation.
-The numerical solution is displayed in Figure \ref{fig:2obstacle} and the approximated linear convergence rate in Figure \ref{fig:2obstacleconvergence}.
+The problem was solved numerically over $\Omega=(0,1)^2$ with the parameterization $g=0.05$, $f_1=1, f_2=0, \kappa_1 = \kappa_2 = 1$ and $\alpha=10^{-2}$ using both linear and quadratic triangular elements.
+Note that the element-wise Laplacian is equal to zero for linear elements and constant for quadratic elements, which simplifies the formulation.
+The linear element numerical solution is displayed in Figure \ref{fig:2obstacle} and the approximated convergence rates in Figure \ref{fig:2obstacleconvergence}.

 As described earlier, we can revert to the penalty method by removing the terms depending on $\lambda((u_1, u_2))$.
-However, the penalty method retains the optimal convergence rate only with linear elements, and to produce the same level of accuracy as Nitsche for quadratic or higher order elements we need to increase the power of $h$ in $\gamma$ \cite{gustafsson2017finite}.
-This leads to higher condition numbers in the Newton iteration, see Figure \ref{fig:2obstacle_condnum} for an example in the quadratic case.
+However, the penalty method retains the optimal convergence rate only with linear elements, and to produce the same level of accuracy as Nitsche for quadratic or higher order elements we need to increase the power of $h$ in $1/\epsilon$, cf.~\cite{gustafsson2017finite}.
+This leads to higher condition numbers in the Newton iteration.
+Figure \ref{fig:2obstacle_condnum} provides an example in the quadratic case.